We may earn affiliate commissions for the recommended products. Learn more.

 3. Wait for Black Friday or airline sales to find exclusive discounts (monitor alerts and use a VPN for better deals)

 Keep an eye out for Black Friday, Cyber Monday, and Travel Tuesday flight deals.
-Major airlines such as Southwest, Delta, SAS, British Airways, Qatar Airways, Iberia, and Ryanair often offer exclusive discounts during these sales events.
+Major airlines such as Southwest, Delta, SAS, British Airways, Qatar Airways, Iberia, and Ryanair may offer exclusive discounts during these sales events.

 To stay informed, monitor airlines and travel platforms leading up to the events and sign up for newsletters and alerts.
 Be cautious with excessive price checking, and consider using a VPN to mask your activities for potentially better deals – try different locations for different destinations.